 has been continued has failed to remedy problems identified previously, it will give notice that it intends to withdraw candidate status.
 A decision to withdraw candidate status is subject to appeal.
 If the Council makes a final decision to withdraw candidate status, it will make every effort to help enrolled students transfer to other accredited programs.
 If candidate status is withdrawn, the program may not reapply for CPME accreditation for a period of one year from the time the final decision to withdraw was communicated in writing to the institution.

+The Council requires that all institutions/colleges for which it has granted preaccreditation to have a teach-out plan, which ensures students completing the teach-out would meet curricular requirements for professional licensure or certification and which includes a list of academic programs offered by the institution/college and the names of other colleges of podiatric medicine that offer similar programs that could potentially enter into a teach-out agreement with the institution/college.
+(See Teach Out Plans and Agreements.)

 Accreditation

-After the institution receives provisional accreditation status, the Council will schedule an accreditation evaluation to occur late in the third year or early in the fourth year of the curriculum.
+After the institution receives preaccreditation status, the Council will schedule an accreditation evaluation to occur late in the third year or early in the fourth year of the curriculum.
 In preparation for this on-site evaluation, the college again updates its self-study.

-If, upon review of the on-site evaluation team report, the Council determines the college complies with all accreditation standards, accreditation will be granted for the balance of an eight-year term that began when the program was granted provisional accreditation.
+If, upon review of the on-site evaluation team report, the Council determines the college complies with all accreditation standards, accreditation will be granted for the balance of an eight-year term that began when the program was granted preaccreditation.
 If minor noncompliance issues are found, the Council may grant accreditation but require additional progress reports.

-If the Council determines there are substantial noncompliance issues that could be resolved within a relatively limited period of time, it may continue the program’s provisional accreditation status for an additional year.
-If continuation of provisional accreditation is granted, the program may be required to cease admitting new students and focus its resources on students already enrolled.
+If the Council determines there are substantial noncompliance issues that could be resolved within a relatively limited period of time, it may continue the program’s preaccreditation status for an additional year.
+If continuation of preaccreditation is granted, the program may be required to cease admitting new students and focus its resources on students already enrolled.
 The Council may request a written progress report or conduct a focused on-site evaluation within the one-year continuation period to assess progress in achieving compliance.
 If the college demonstrates satisfactory compliance, it may then be granted accreditation, and it may again enroll new students if it had been required to suspend new admissions.

-If the Council determines there are substantial noncompliance issues that cannot be resolved within a relatively limited period of time, or that a college whose provisional accreditation has been continued has failed to remedy the problems identified at the time provisional accreditation was continued, it will give notice that it intends to withdraw provisional accreditation.
-A decision to withdraw provisional accreditation is subject to appeal.
-If the Council makes a final decision to withdraw provisional accreditation, it will make every effort to help enrolled students transfer to other accredited programs.
-If provisional accreditation is withdrawn, the college may not reapply for CPME accreditation for a period of one year from the time the final decision to withdraw was communicated in writing to the institution.
+If the Council determines there are substantial noncompliance issues that cannot be resolved within a relatively limited period of time, or that a college whose preaccreditation has been continued has failed to remedy the problems identified at the time preaccreditation was continued, it will give notice that it intends to withdraw preaccreditation.
+A decision to withdraw preaccreditation is subject to appeal.
+If the Council makes a final decision to withdraw preaccreditation, it will make every effort to help enrolled students transfer to other accredited programs.
+If preaccreditation is withdrawn, the college may not reapply for CPME accreditation for a period of one year from the time the final decision to withdraw was communicated in writing to the institution.

-The procedures for conducting on-site evaluations to determine candidate status, provisional accreditation, and accreditation are the same as those used in the reevaluation of accredited colleges.
+The procedures for conducting on-site evaluations to determine candidate status, preaccreditation, and accreditation are the same as those used in the reevaluation of accredited colleges.
 (See Reevaluation and Reaffirmation of Accreditation below.)

 REEVALUATION AND REAFFIRMATION OF ACCREDITATION Initiating the Reevaluation Process/Letter of Intent